Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Change epoch length

 Each attester has its own [epoch](../protocol/epoch.md) length. <br/>
-Too long: users will use the same epoch keys for a long time and new data cannot be proved immediately. <br/>
+If the epoch is too long: users will use the same epoch keys for a long time, new data cannot be proved immediately, and you risk making users pseudoanonymous because of the re-use of epoch keys. <br/>
-Too short: epoch keys last for a short period, it does not have enough time receive much data.
+If the epoch is too short: epoch keys last for a short period and the user does not have enough time to receive much data.

 ```sol
 unit48 epochLength = 60 * 15; // 15 minutes